disqus/grunt-smartrev/README.md

 List of file patterns that should **not be renamed**, such as your `index.html` file.

+#### options.salt
+Type: `String`
+Default value: `'''`

+A custom "salt" to use when generating the file hashes.
+This string is prepended to file contents when generating the hash so it can be used as a version to update all file hashes when necessary.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using JSHint and [Grunt](http://gruntjs.com/).